hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 Using the `--fork-url` flag you will run your test against a forked Hedera Testnet enviornment at the latest block.

 {% hint style="warning" %}
-Currently testing at the latest block is only supported.
+If you'd like to test a contract deployed on mainnet use the [Hashio](https://swirldslabs.com/hashio/) Mainnet URL.
+Currently fork testing at the latest block is only supported.
 Be aware everytime you run your test it is against the latest state of the network.
 {% endhint %}

 ```shell